ericoporto/ags-manual-wiki/EditingGUIs.md

 The element will be resized to about 1/4 of the screen, and you will see 8 pictures - one in each corner and one on each side.
 These are the border graphics.
-You change the graphic for a corner in the normal way.
+You change the graphic for a corner in the normal way by browsing through the 8 possible and needed graphics slots under the properties panel and setting the image number according to the image number in the [Sprite Manager](EditorSprite).
+You can give every corner and side a name to know what is what but it is not neccessary as the selected corner or side is indicated by bright red squares.

 In the game, the corner graphics will be placed in the respective corners of the text window, and the side graphics will be repeated along